naavis/haloray/README.md

 cmake --build . --config Release
 ```

-On Windows you need to add the Qt5 binary directory to your path or copy at least
+On Windows you need to add the Qt5 binary directory to your PATH environment
-the following Qt DLL files to the same folder as the resulting executable:
+variable or copy at least the following Qt DLL files to the same folder as the
+resulting executable:

 - Qt5Core.dll
 - Qt5Widgets.dll